 Frequently Asked Questions

 The St. Michael Hymnal is published by St. Boniface Parish in Lafayette, Indiana.
-The contents of the hymnal are professionally typeset by World Library Publications.
+The contents of the hymnal are professionally typeset by Five Line Productions.
 The hymnal is printed on quality paper and bound with a handsome hardcover.

 How did the St. Michael Hymnal come to be?